 Congenital Adrenal Hyperplasia, also referred to as CAH, is a genetic disorder in which the two adrenal glands do not function properly because of mutations in the gene encoding adrenal steroid 21-hydroxylase, which is an enzyme.
-Without this enzyme, the adrenal glands may produce too little cortisol and/or aldosterone and too much androgen.
-Children can inherit an abnormal copy of the gene from each of their parents.
+Without this enzyme,the adrenal glands may produce too little cortisol and/or aldosterone and too much androgen.
+According to the National Institute of Health The classic (most severe) form of CAH affects 1 in 15,000 births worldwide.
+The nonclassic or mild form of CAH occurs affects 1 in 1,000 births worldwide.

 The Hormone Health Network is the public education affiliate of the Endocrine Society dedicated to helping both patients and doctors find information on the prevention, treatment and cure of hormone-related conditions.